Cumans: Legacy

 The Cumans appear in Rus' culture in the Rus' epic poem The Tale of Igor's Campaign and are the military enemies of the Rus' in Alexander Borodin's opera Prince Igor, which features a set of Polovtsian Dances.

 The name Cuman is the name of several villages in Turkey, such as Kumanlar, including the Black Sea region.
 The indigenous people in the Altai Republic, Kumandins (Kumandy), are descended from the Cumans.

 By the 17th century, the Kumandins lived along the river Charysh, near its confluence with the river Ob.
 A subsequent relocation to the Altai was driven by their unwillingness to pay yasak (financial tribute) to the Russian sovereign.
-N. Aristov linked the Kumandins – and the Chelkans – to the ancient Turks, "who in the 6th-8th CC.
-CE created in Central Asia a powerful nomadic state, which received ... the name Turkic Kaganate".
+N. Aristov linked the Kumandins—and the Chelkans—to the ancient Turks, "who in the 6th–8th century AD created in Central Asia a powerful nomadic state, which received ... the name Turkic Kaganate".

 Persons of Cuman/Kipchak origin also became Mamluk leaders: a prominent Cuman Sultan of the Egyptian Mamluk Sultanate, Sultan Baibars (reigned 1260–1277), defeated King Louis IX of France, and resisted the Mongol invasion, defeating the Mongol army at the Battle of Ain Jalut (1260) and the Battle of Elbistan (1277) (by using the feigned-retreat tactic).
 Mamluks in the empire retained a particularly strong sense of Cuman identity, to the degree that the biography of Sultan Baibars, as reflected by Ibn Shaddad, focused on his birth and early years in Desht-i-Kipchak ("Steppe of the Kipchaks"/Cumania), as well as enslavement and subsequent travels to Bulgaria and the Near East.

 The historian Dimitri Korobeinikov relates how Baibars' story sums up the tragic fate of many Cumans after the Battle of the Kalka River (1223) and the Mongol invasion of Europe (1223–1242).
 Roman Kovalev states that this story can further be seen as a mechanism for the preservation of a collective memory broadly reflecting a sense of Cuman identity in the Mamluk Sultanate.
 In the latter part of the 1260s the Mamluks were allied with the Golden Horde against the Ilkhanate.
 The creation of this specific warrior class, described as the "mamluk phenomenon" by David Ayalon, was of great political importance.